 There are several ways to fasten the hexbeam to your support system some of which are shown at left.
-For clarity the spreader arms are omitted from these photos.

 The hexbeam mast can be clamped to another mast or its mast can be inserted into another larger mast and bolted as shown respectively, to the left.
 It can also be mounted directly onto a rotator (not shown) but usually a very short larger pipe will be needed for this as most rotators' jaws require a thicker pipe.